Pulau Ubin guide

 To get to Pulau Ubin, take a 10-15 minute bumboat from Changi Point Ferry Terminal.
 There are no fixed schedules and no pre-booking required.
 Each boat typically departs when 12 passengers arrive at the terminal, and operators will collect cash payments of $4 per person and $2 per bike after everyone boards.
 Make sure to bring along loose cash!

-The first ferry typically departs from Changi at 7AM and the last ferry returns from Ubin around 6PM.
-But this timing varies so drop the ferry terminal a call to check before heading down.
-We’ll also recommend playing it safe and returning to the jetty at least half an hour before the supposed last boat, as there’s no guarantee boats will be available till 6PM on the dot.
+The first ferry typically departs from Changi at around 7am and the last ferry returns from Ubin around 6pm.
+Drop the ferry terminal a call to check before heading down as the first and last ferry timings may vary.
+We’ll also recommend playing it safe and returning to the jetty at least half an hour before the supposed last boat ride, as there’s no guarantee boats will be available till 6pm on the dot.

 Address: 51 Lorong Bekukong, Singapore 499172